Recommended program

 Evidence Base

-Benefits of The Illicit Project have been demonstrated in Australia in one randomised controlled trial, listed below.
+Benefits of The Illicit Project have been demonstrated in Australia in one randomised controlled trial, discussed in the below research papers:

 Page last reviewed: 23/08/2023